GeoSn0w/iSecureOS/README.md

 ### License particularities

-WE STRICTLY PROHIBIT CLONES WITH MODIFIED UI AND BASICALLY NO FEATURES ADDED, OR MINOR FEATURES.
+WE STRICTLY DISALLOW CLONES WITH MODIFIED UI AND BASICALLY NO FEATURES ADDED, OR MINOR FEATURES.
 If your fork is a reskin and it does not contribute in any way to the iSecureOS project with features, improvements or any other user beneficial changes, it might be taken down.

+In other words, if you intend to change the name of the app and the logo and slap your name in the credits, it won't cut it.
+If you wanna actually help with the project, open a pull request.
+Spawning clones of the app with different names won't help the project.